trywilco/wilco-docs/docs/building-your-quest/triggers-and-payloads.md

 - `githubRepository:` The name of the repository in which the PR was opened
 - `githubWorkflowRunUrl`: Defined when `eventType` is one of `github_pr_workflow_complete_success` and `github_pr_workflow_complete_failure`.
 Holds a URL of the workflow run.

 Here's an example of how to run the [Github Actions] and approve it once it all run successfully.
-Pay attention that we move the user only when they merge the PR (that's possible because the user can merge the PR only when you approve the PR)
+Pay attention there's an action to finish the step only when they merge the PR (that's possible because the user can merge the PR only when you approve the PR)
 ```yml
 trigger:
   type: github_pr_lifecycle_status